-We use the Covering Arrays by Simulated Annealing (CASA) tool3 for the generation of Covering Arrays.
+We use Covering Arrays by Simulated Annealing (CASA) tool for the generation of Covering Arrays.
 CASA is one of the few freely available CA generation tools that can handle logical constraints explicitly specified by the user.
-It is based on simulated annealing and is known to generate smaller covering arrays than the greedy algorithms [12].

-Another reason to use CASA is to avoid one potential source of experimental bias.
-Most of the tools that are based on the greedy algorithm also perform prioritisation during the process of generating the covering array.
-This occurs because the greedy algorithm always chooses the test case that contains the largest number of uncovered t-tuples.
-However, since our research questions include investigation of the impact of reduced test suites on the fault detection rate as well as the impact of various prioritisation criteria, we prefer an algorithm that does not implicitly perform prioritisation during its selection phase.
+It is based on simulated annealing and is known to generate smaller covering arrays than the greedy algorithms [13].
+Another reason to use CASA is to avoid experimental biases.
+Most of the tools that are based on the greedy algorithm also perform prioritisation during CA generation, as the greedy algorithm always chooses the test case that contains the largest number of uncovered t-tuples.
+Since our research questions include investigation of the impact of reduced test suites on the fault detection rate as well as the impact of various prioritisation criteria, we prefer an algorithm that does not implicitly perform prioritisation.